icelab/icelab-assets/README.md

 ### JavaScript

 * ES6
+* Linting
+* Babel compilation

 ## Things to note

 * CSS import paths

+## TODOs

+- [ ] [Tree shaking doesn’t work at the moment](https://github.com/facebookincubator/create-react-app/pull/1742), alas.
+Once it’s sorted in `create-react-app` we should be able to pull it in automatically.

 ## Credits

 The structure, concept, and most of the code from [create-react-app](https://github.com/facebookincubator/create-react-app) forms the basis for this repo.
+We still leverage a bunch of stuff from that project so that we’re providing stable and ongoing improvements.